AmeriCorps Grantees

 Caryn.martinez@cityyear.org

-Firewall CentersAmeriCorps members provide in school and after school support to economically disadvantaged students in Broward County elementary, middle and high schools.
-Services include STEM-based instruction and life skills curriculum to improve attendance, behavior and course performance.EducationBrowardBibi Singh
+Firewall CentersAmeriCorps Volunteers provide in school and after school support to students in fifteen Broward County elementary, middle, and high schools.
+Services include academic tutoring to improve attendance and course performance.EducationBrowardKyle Klee

 3363 W Commercial Blvd.
 Suite 200